Want to know the secret to finding all your Baby Registry essentials? It’s simple: Just ask your mom friends.

 I reached out to the fabulous readers and asked for their Baby Registry Essential & Lifesavers (items that, while not absolutely necessary, are total lifesavers).
 And they responded in force!

-So without further ado, here are the top recommendations from fellow Mom Friends on the essential items for your baby registry, and some lifesavers that you will want to include as well.
+So without further ado, here are the top recommendations from fellow Mom Friends on the must have items for your baby registry, and some lifesavers that you will want to include as well.
 Remember, each family is different, so everything may not apply to you, but these basics will give you a good foundation!

 This post contains affiliate links.
 Please see my disclosure page for more details.